rsmp-nordic/sxl-tools/README.md

 --------------------

 * Requires: pip3 install pyyaml tabulate --user (or apt install python3-tabulate)
-* Prints some of the [extended information](#extended) if they are present They are generated with xlsx2yaml.rb using the -e and -s flags
+* Prints extended fields if they "--extended" option is used.
 * Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.
 The "range" field can be added using xlsx2yaml using the -e flag